peachpiecompiler/peachpie-docs/docs/scenarios/beginner/full-net-framework.md

 *(not .NET Core)*

-Projects built with PeachPie depends on PeachPie runtime which targets **.NET Standard 2.0**.
-This makes it compatible with vast array of other .NET frameworks and runtimes, until they are compatible with .NET Standard 2.0.
+Projects built with PeachPie depend on the PeachPie runtime, which targets **.NET Standard 2.0**.
+This makes it compatible with the vast array of other .NET frameworks and runtimes, as long as they are compatible with .NET Standard 2.0.
 This includes .NET Core 2.0, Mono 5.4, Xamarin.Android 8.0, or .NET Framework 4.6.1 or higher.

 ## Building the project

 ### Build a library

-When compiling a library project to be referenced by other projects, it is always the best option to target the lowest .NET Standard possible so it can be referenced by majority of .NET projects.
+When compiling a library project to be referenced by other projects, it is always the best option to target the lowest .NET Standard makes it possible for the project to be referenced by a majority of .NET projects.
 In this case, it is `netstandard2.0`.
-Ensure you have following property set in [the project file](/php/msbuild):
+Make sure you have the following property set in [the project file](/php/msbuild):

 ```xml
 <TargetFramework>netstandard2.0</TargetFramework>